 It is possible to built optimized heuristics for graphs with special features.
-Nakayama [56] proposed an heuristic for interval graphs, permutation graphs and trapezoid graphs, the interval graph is also presented in Yu [57] who develops a parallel algorithm.
-Gaun [58] works over weighted graphs a particular problem that needs different approaches to solve it like the first-fit algorithm.
-Vredeveld [59] also works over weighted graphs focused in local search.
-Bouchard [60] is interested in a mix of interval graphs as we have seen in Yu and Nakayama and weighted graphs studied by Gaun and Vredeveld, but solved this more complex problem. (p,k)-coloring problem is studied by Demange [61] that generalizes the GCP by replacing stable set by cliques and stable sets.
-Complexity of two coloring problems in cubic planar bipartite mixed graphs presented by Ries [62].
-The P'4 graphs where a P4 is an induced path with four nodes and P'4 is any P4-free graph is studied by Campos [63].
-Daniel [64] works in chordal graphs where a graph is chordal if each of its cycles of four or more nodes has a chord, which is an edge joining two nodes that are not adjacent in the cycle.
-Comfessore worked previously in more explicit chordal graphs [65].
-The Paley graph P_q which is the graph with nodes the elements of the finite field F_q and an edge between x and y if and only if x-y is a non-zero square in F_q is solved by Maistrelli in [66].
-Yadav reduced the problem to acyclic node coloring of graphs of maximum degree 5[67].
-Galinier and Hertz [68] present a more general algorithm for GCP using a memory based algorithm different from theirs famous Tabucol algorithm.
-Costa [69], that we will see later, here study graphs with cardinality constraints on the neighborhoods, other variant in the GCP problem.
+Nakayama [63] proposed an heuristic for interval graphs, permutation graphs and trapezoid graphs, the interval graph is also presented in Yu [143] who develops a parallel algorithm.
+Gaun [54] works over weighted graphs a particular problem that needs different approaches to solve it like the first-fit algorithm.
+Vredeveld [136] also works over weighted graphs focused in local search.
+Bouchard [10] is interested in a mix of interval graphs as we have seen in Yu and Nakayama and weighted graphs studied by Gaun and Vredeveld, but solved this more complex problem. (p, k)-coloring problem is studied by Demange [31] that generalizes the GCP by replacing stable set by cliques and stable sets.
+Complexity of two coloring problems in cubic planar bipartite mixed graphs presented by Ries [121].
+The P'4 graphs where a P4 is an induced path with four nodes and P'4 is any P4-free graph is studied by Campos [16].
+Daniel [32] works on chordal graphs where a graph is chordal if each of its cycles of four or more nodes has a chord, which is an edge joining two nodes that are not adjacent in the cycle.
+Comfessore worked previously in more explicit chordal graphs [23].
+The Paley graph $P_q$ which is the graph with nodes the elements of the finite field $F_q$ and an edge between x and y if and only if x-y is a non-zero square in $F_q$ is solved by Maistrelli in [88].
+Yadav reduced the problem to acyclic node coloring of graphs of maximum degree 5[141].
+Galinier and Hertz [47] present a more general algorithm for GCP using a memory based algorithm different from theirs famous Tabucol algorithm.
+Costa [26], that we will see later, here study graphs with cardinality constraints on the neighborhoods, other variant in the GCP problem.

-The evolutionary strategy have been use in a large number of works.
-Marino [70] made a mapping into a graphs and then solve the GCP to show a theoretical framework to break the symmetry of the search space in a partitioning problem using a Genetic Algorithm.
-Shen [71] present a Genetic Algorithm for GCP.
-Biman develop a genetic algorithm with a new operator called Multipoint Guided Mutation and Biman's work [72] is a brief example.
-Porumbel [73] present a search space analysis for improving local search is GCP and solve it with a Genetic algorithm that appears in [74].
-A parallel technique in genetic algorithm is also common like Sivanandam [75] who present a hybrid parallel genetic algorithm approach, Kokosiski [76] present a parallel genetic approach for the sum coloring problem which asks to find a node coloring of a given graph G, using natural numbers, such that the total sum of the colors is minimized and Yu [77] who applies the Parallel genetic approach in VLSI Channel Routing.
-Finally there are hybridization of Genetic Algorithm with other methods like artificial neural networks ANN presented by Maitra [78, 79].
+The evolutionary strategy have been used in a large number of works.
+Marino [90] made a mapping into a graphs and then solve the GCP to show a theoretical framework to break the symmetry of the search space in a partitioning problem using a Genetic Algorithm.
+Shen [125] present a Genetic Algorithm for GCP.
+Biman develops a genetic algorithm with a new operator called Multipoint Guided Mutation [5].
+Porumbel [111] presents a search space analysis for improving local search is GCP and solve it with a Genetic algorithm that appears in [110].
+A parallel technique in genetic algorithm is also common like Sivanandam [126] who present a hybrid parallel genetic algorithm approach, Kokosiski [72] present a parallel genetic approach for the sum coloring problem which asks to find a node coloring of a given graph G, using natural numbers, such that the total sum of the colors is minimized and Yu [142] who applies the Parallel genetic algorithm with other methods like artificial neural networks ANN presented by Maitra[129, 89].

-There are different strategies like Abasian's [80] that uses a non-systematic method based on a cultural algorithm to solve the GCP.
-Dukanovic [81] indicates a way to find the lower bound of a chromatic number.
-Mehrotra [82] propose a column generation method for implicit optimization of the linear program at each node of the branch-and-bound tree to solve the GCP.
-The fuzzy approach can't be missed in the survey and Gomez [83] present a algorithm for fuzzy graphs.
+There are different strategies like Abasian's[1] that uses a non-systematic method based on a cultural algorithm to solve the GCP.
+Dukanovic[36] indicates a way to find the lower bound of a chromatic number.
+Mehrotra [91] propose a column generation method for implicit optimization of the linear program at each node of the branch-and-bound tree to solve the GCP.
+The fuzzy approach can't be missed in the survey and Gomez[52] present a algorithm for fuzzy graphs.